 In the first part of this series, we laid out a set of principles to help you understand when microservices can be a useful architectural choice.
-We promised follow-up pieces describing each of the factors in more detail.
-Here’s the first of such posts; let’s explore multiple rates of change.
+Here, we explore one of those principles, multiple rates of change, in more detail.

 Recall our Widget.io example, a prototypical shopping app.